 Draft report into Cressida Dick’s departure from Met biased, says London mayor

-Sadiq Khan has written to Home Secretary Priti Patel over the draft report ahead of its publication.
+Sadiq Khan writes to home secretary Priti Patel over draft report ahead of publication

-London Mayor Sadiq Khan has written to the Home Secretary claiming a draft report into the handling of Dame Cressida Dick’s departure from the Metropolitan Police is “clearly biased.”
+Sadiq Khan has written to the home secretary claiming a draft report into the handling of Dame Cressida Dick’s departure from the Metropolitan Police is “clearly biased”.

-In the letter to Priti Patel, seen by the PA news agency, Mr Khan said he has “been disturbed by the apparent degree of bias” in the findings of the report conducted by Sir Tom Winsor, former HM chief inspector of constabulary.
+In the letter to Priti Patel, the London mayor said he has “been disturbed by the apparent degree of bias” in the findings of the report conducted by Sir Tom Winsor, former HM chief inspector of constabulary.

 “It is clear from the draft that was provided and subsequent exchanges that he intends to present as fact accounts from the previous Commissioner and her team, while ignoring or downplaying the extensive contradictory evidence provided.”